lsst/dp0_lsst_io/docs/delegate-resources/guidelines.rst

 Here are some guidelines on `how to react if your post is flagged <https://community.lsst.org/t/how-to-react-if-your-post-is-flagged>`_.

-If you experience or witness a violation of the CoC in another venue, please reach out to Sandrine Thomas, one of the `Rubin Observatory Workplace Culture Advocates <https://project.lsst.org/workplace-culture-advocate>`_ who has agreed to be the contact person for DP0 delegates.
+If you experience or witness a violation of the CoC in another venue, please reach out to Sandrine Thomas, one of the `Rubin Observatory Workplace Culture Advocates <https://project.lsst.org/workplace-culture-advocate>`_ who has agreed to be the contact person for DP0 users.

 .. _DP0-Delegate-Resources-Participation-Guidelines-PubPol: